feurig/redmine-configuration/README.md

 * Document server setup.

 # Server configuration
-This server is running on a Ubuntu 18.04 container because redmine uses a version of Ruby that is behind the new LTS (20.04) we will revisit this next spring.
+This server is running on a Ubuntu 18.04 container because redmine requires a version of Ruby that is behind the new LTS (20.04).
+We will revisit this next spring.

 ```
 apt-get install postgresql